 Working From Home is Amazing – But Only if its Done Right

 I love working from home.
 Even if I’m in my office I can hear my children playing and I’m never more than a shout a way if there are tears!
 I think this is the main benefit of being self-employed.
 When done right you can be a mother and a business woman at the same time.
 I feel so lucky to be able to do both well.
 However, I can only manage this due to having an au-pair and a granny next door!
-And I make sure that I still have boundaries – the children aren’t allowed to come into the office unless they ask first (apart from when they were newborns and I was designing the first collection in between feeds!).
+And I make sure that I still have boundaries.
+The children aren’t allowed to come into the office unless they ask first (apart from when they were newborns and I was designing the first collection in between feeds!).
 Its important not to let the business encroach into your family life, but its a two-way street!
 You have to make sure the family life doesn’t encroach on the business too.
 Sticky fingers on the new samples are never ideal.

 Its Not All About London

 There is a real misconception that London is the only place to do business – it’s not true!
-When I launched my business I felt an overwhelming pressure that I was missing out on networking and opportunities simply because I wasn’t in London with the ‘cool kids’.
+When I launched I felt an overwhelming pressure that I was missing out on networking and opportunities simply because I wasn’t in London with the ‘cool kids’.
 I felt so out of the loop, like I was trying to grow a fashion brand in isolation.
 But being a northern brand is something I take real pride in, and actually the North has so much to offer itself.

-Trust me, you don’t have to be in London to succeed because 1: There is a thing called the internet and 2: There is a thing called a train.
+Trust me, you don’t have to be in London to succeed.
+1: There is a thing called the internet and 2: There is a thing called a train.
 So I have the best of both worlds.
 I can reap all the benefits the north has to offer and my children get to grow up in the stunning Cheshire countryside.
 And I can be in London in just an hour and forty if ever I need.
 So if you’re starting your own business I really recommend researching the opportunities around you and don’t let the London hype get in your head.

 It Costs a LOT More Than You Think